JBlitzar/guess-the-song/README.md

 Visit [https://jblitzar.github.io/guess-the-song/](https://jblitzar.github.io/guess-the-song/)!
 It will request oath scope access using the Spotify API.
 Go ahead and click through.
 Then select which option you want.
 Finally, click start.
 The instructions should take you from there.

+## AI

+I mostly didn't use AI when developing this project.
+At the end, I wanted to add a feature where you can change the source, and I used AI for that.